 If you have ever been to Scandinavia or been around women influenced by Scandinavian mothers or grandmothers, you'll notice their skin has more elasticity and moisture, and overall they are told they look younger than their peers of a similar age and state in life.

-But it isn't rocket science.
 It's relatively easy for everyone to begin adopting Scandinavian beauty practices.
 Below are some tips to help you get started.

 Here are some of the key things to remember: